Creating Custom Return Rules in ReturnZap

 - Product title

-- Product category
+- Product type

 - Return Details - Define return rules based on attributes about the return itself.
 Example attributes include: